peterchiriac/Field-Level-Soil-Analysis-and-Management-Brief/README.md

 * **Lime (Standard)** → low pH + normal structure
 * **Monitor** → near-threshold pH

-The resulting map identifies where intervention is required and where standard management is sufficient.
+The resulting map identifies where intervention should be prioritised and where standard management practices remain sufficient.

 ---